-There are Lost/Found Pet Facebook pages in nearly every county, here
+There are Lost/Found Pet Facebook pages in nearly every county, here are Philly local:

 FOUND CATS: If you have found a cat, you can use the Lost-Cat Flyer and check out the SPREAD THE WORD section below for places to post your Found Cat Info.
 Always check for a tag and/or microchip.
 Alley Cat Allies-How to Find Homes for Stray Cats has great tips on trying to find the cat’s home.
 If someone contacts you saying the cat you have is their lost pet, always require some form of identification such as photo of their pet; ask to meet them at their veterinarian office to ensure that this is the cat’s true owner.